 Rebecca runs drawing workshops for both adults and children, including at the British Museum, the Natural History Museum and the Linnean Society.
 Rebecca is visiting tutor at the Royal College of Art

 Rebecca's work is held in the national collections of the Natural History Museum, the British Museum, the British Library and the National Trust (Chastleton House).

-Some of Rebecca's new work will be on display at the Rebecca Hossack Gallery StandView website
+Cabinet of Rebecca's work on display in the galleryView website

 Showing work as part of Prism at Cremona Biennale, ItalyView website